How to Differentiate Between Back Pain and Hip Pain?

 Medical history

-- Onset, duration and intensity of the pain.
+- Onset, Duration, and Intensity of Pain.

 Clinical examination